 - Launch the Chrome browser, and open any random site of your choice.

-- Tap on
+- Tap on More

-for options menu list.
+for the options menu list.

-- Select the Share menu followed by the QR Code option.
+- Select the Share menu, followed by the QR Code option.

 - Switch the tab from Share to Scan from the top menu bar.